camlab-bioml/steinbock_snakemake/README.md

 smaller UMAP distance values produce tighter more dispersed clusters, while larger values create fewer clusters and a more uniform manifold.

-The UMAp coordinates for every distance used are stored in the `umap` sub-directory of the `export` output directory.
+The UMAP coordinates for every distance used are stored in the `umap` sub-directory of the `export` output directory.
 Each distance is also plotted alongside the phenograph clustering to give users a general idea of cluster dispersion for different distance metrics.